Valkyrie Profile: Covenant of the Plume: Gameplay

 Valkyrie Profile: Covenant of the Plume is a tactical role-playing game in which players take on the role of main protagonist Wylfred and a group of allies for turn-based tactical combat in three-dimensional isometric areas with a rotatable camera angle.
 The screens of the Nintendo DS display different information, with the top screen showing battle information and the bottom showing the story, map and battle sequences.

 The story progresses through chapters, with different story routes available that offer other recruitable characters and difficulty levels.
 Players reach locations using a world map.
 The player can visit towns where merchants are based; merchants sell new equipment and items with currency earned through battles or selling items.
 There are also taverns, where players can learn additional lore about the world and pick up side-quests featuring battles against secondary foes.
 During navigation or town visits, the player can organize their units, including which will participate in combat and what abilities and weapons they can use.
-Each party has a character class, which grant them unique weapon affinities and impact their attack range and movement speed.
+Each party member has a character class, which grant them unique weapon affinities and impact their attack range and movement speed.
 New units join Wylfred based on which path he takes through the story, with those he does not recruit turning up as enemies in later stages.

 The game's turn-based battles play out in a grid-based arena.
 Players can field four units during combat, each assigned to one of the DS's controller buttons.
 Companies can move a set number of squares, either attacking or using a Skill on themselves or nearby friendly characters.
 Once combat is triggered with an enemy, the action shifts into a dedicated arena, with the adjoining player and allied units joining in the battle.
 The player launches attacks in real-time, with each character assigned to a DS's controller button.
 Continuous attacks raise an Attack Gauge.
 When an attack session raises the Gauge to or above 100, then the attacking halts for a moment, the final onslaught will trigger a cinematic "Soul Crush" finishing move.
 The player can continue attacks and finishing moves up to a certain point even when an enemy's health is depleted, dubbed "Overkill" by the game.